Rampo (film): Soundtrack

-Akira Senju's soundtrack for the international release was released on CD by Warner Brothers, on their Discovery label, in 1995.
-Music was performed by the Czech Philharmonic Orchestra.
+Masahiro Kawasaki composed the score for the Japanese version of the film, while Akira Senju composed the international version's soundtrack.
+Senju's soundtrack for the international release was released on CD by Warner Brothers, on their Discovery label, in 1995.
+The music was performed by the Czech Philharmonic Orchestra.

 Video game adaptation

 A video game based on the film was released for Sega Saturn in 1995.

 On release, Famicom Tsūshin scored the game a 26 out of 40, giving it a 7 out of 10 in their Reader Cross Review.